 Hearing loss doesn't mean you have to miss out on summer fun.
 Make sure you bring along a case or a waterproof bag to store your hearing aids when you take them off to go swimming.
 Keep them in the shade and avoid long hours of exposure to the hot sun, as hearing aids are extremely sensitive to heat.

 If there’s one thing people do more of in warmer weather, it’s mow their lawn.
 Grass grows quickly during spring and summer, and while lawn maintenance may keep the neighbourhood looking pristine, the noise can become irritating.
 Be prepared by removing hearing aids or turning them off, and keep ear plugs or earmuffs on hand to block out the noise and prevent hearing damage (or a headache)!

 Of course, the best way to look after your hearing this summer is to make sure you have the correct hearing solutions for your unique situation.
-Use our online booking form or call 0800 001 726 to request a hearing check appointment with an Audika hearing care expert today.
+Book an appointment or call 0800 569 152 to request a FREE* hearing check with an Audika hearing care expert today.

 Don’t let hearing loss get in the way of your summertime fun!